tm1611/Image-Classifier-Project/README.md

 ## Part 1: ImageClassifierProject.ipynb
 Contents:
 - Introduce, load and preprocess image dataset
-- `transforms.`, `ImageFolder`, `Dataloader`
-- Label mapping
 - Building and training the classifier
 - Function to build a Neural Network and use pretrained model (e.g. vgg16, densenet121).
 - Batch Gradient Descent to optimize classifier using GPU Power
 - Testing the trained network, saving and loading checkpoints
 - Inference for classification
 - Function to predict class of an Image
 - Sanity checking

 ## Part 2: train.py, predict.py
 - Develop an AI application which can be used from the command line